Shadyzoweil/Scientific-Analysis-agent/README.md

 4. Click the 'Analyze' button to trigger AI analysis.
 5. View the result and download it if needed.

-*Future Improvements: Security annd authentication.(Unfortunately I didnt have enough time)
+*Future Improvements: Security and authentication and  more scalable and cleaner React Code.(Unfortunately I didnt have enough time)